vuejs/pinia/packages/docs/core-concepts/state.md

 ## TypeScript

 You don't need to do much in order to make your state compatible with TS.
+Option of TS ["noImplicitThis"](https://www.typescriptlang.org/tsconfig#noImplicitThis) should be enabled, if enabled option ["strict"](https://www.typescriptlang.org/tsconfig#strict), ["noImplicitThis"](https://www.typescriptlang.org/tsconfig#noImplicitThis) automatically enabled.
 Pinia will infer the type of your state automatically but there are a few cases where you should give it a hand with some casting:

 ```ts
 const useStore = defineStore('storeId', {